 - Can I purchase a meal plan if I don't live on campus?

 Yes!
-Any of the meal plans, including one of the Campus or Add-on plans, are available for students.
+Any of the meal plans, including one of the Residential, Campus or Add-On Meal Plans, are available for students, staff and faculty.
 Please contact the Department of Residence Life if you don't live on campus and are interested in purchasing a plan.

 - If I move into student housing mid-semester, can I purchase a prorated meal plan?

-The Weekly 14 plan is available at a prorated rate for students who move into student housing after the first two weeks of school.
+The default Weekly Servings 14 plan is available at a prorated rate for students who move into student housing after the first two weeks of school.
 Late move-in residents of North, East or West Halls will be assigned the Weekly 14 plan at a prorated rate when they are assigned a room.
-Apartments residents can choose the prorated Weekly 14 plan or one of the add-on plans if they wish.
+Residents in an apartment or townhome can choose the prorated Weekly Servings 14 plan or one of the Campus or Add-On plans if they wish.

 - How can I see how many meal swipes or dining dollars I have left during the semester?